core-explorer/blog/_posts/2025-06-09-snapshot-analysis-for-modern-c++.md

 ## Step 1: Object Discovery ##
 Let's try to get a list of all C++ objects in a core dump.
 The obvious starting point is to use debug information to find all global variables and their types.
-I like follow G. Polya's advice on problem-solving: "When faced with a hard problem you can't solve, find a related easier problem that you cannot solve".
-No need to make this harder than it already is, let's assume all global constructors have finished running and no global destructors have started running.
+Let's assume all global constructors have finished running and no global destructors have started running, that means all global variables are (supposed to be) in a valid state, we know their types and addresses.

 Finding all local variables is a bit more involved as you have to do manual stack unwinding, but is doable in principle.
 Some those variables might be optimized away, but memory-owning objects like containers won't be.
 If it has a non-trivial destructor there is good chance that it won't be optimized away completely, sliced into discontinuous pieces, reside partially in registers or suffer from any of the other status effects an optimizing compiler could inflict.